sohang3112/iit-madras-web-mtech-ai/trimester1/DA5000W_Math_LinearAlgebra_Probability/LinearAlgebra_NOTES.md

 - ${(1,0), (0,1), (3,-5)}$ is still a span but not a basis - due to addition of "extra" vector $(3,-5)$, now set is no longer linearly independent.

 **Testing for span and basis**:
-- span: row-reduce matrix (where vectors are columns), now if rank = n (dimension of vector space eg. $\mathbb{R}^n$) then column space/vectors span $\mathbb{R}^n$.
+- span: row-reduce matrix (where vectors are columns), now if rank = n (dimension of vector space eg. $\mathbb{R}^n$), then column space/vectors span $\mathbb{R}^n$.
         NOTE: span can have more vectors than required, so row-reduced can have all 0 rows as long as non-zero rows number equals n.
 - basis: same as span, but linear independent so can't have any 0 rows in row-reduced form.

 ### Vector Subspace